 Prime Minister Dissolves Parliament

 On April 3, 2013, Malaysia’s prime minister Najib Razak dissolved parliament and called for a general election in hopes reestablishing his National Front coalition’s mandate, which has been in place for almost six decades.
-Despite winning less than 47% of the popular vote, Razak’s coalition took 133 out of 222 parliamentary seats (district lines are drawn in the coalition’s favor).
+Despite winning less than 47% of the popular vote, Najib’s coalition took 133 out of 222 parliamentary seats (district lines are drawn in the coalition’s favor).
 It was the coalition's worst-ever electoral performance in a general election.
 Anwar Ibrahim's three-party alliance, Pakatan Rakyat, took 89 seats—its best showing to date.
-It had hoped to unseat Najib’s party with a pledge of a cleaner government, alleged the election was rigged, accusing the government of dispatching as many as 40,000 "dubious" voters to cast ballots in tight races.
+It had hoped to unseat the ruling party with a pledge of a cleaner government.
+Anwar alleged the election was rigged, accusing the government of dispatching as many as 40,000 "dubious" voters to cast ballots in tight races.

 Malaysia Airlines Flight Disappears